 ARSENIC IN WATER FORMS & AFFECTS

 Arsenic in water occurs naturally and is a tasteless, odorless and colorless contaminant.
-Other activities that could have left arsenic residuals include apple orchard spraying, coal ash disposal, and use of some pressure treated wood.
-Pelham homeowners are very surprised when they get their lab test results back and see they have arsenic in their water.
-While there are serious health threats associated with ingestion, there are effective methods for removing arsenic in water.
-For detail on potential health affects, see the link at: http://www.who.int/mediacentre/factsheets/fs372/en/
+Activities that could have left residuals include apple orchard spraying, coal ash disposal, and use of some pressure treated wood.
+While there are serious health threats associated with ingestion, there are effective methods for removal.
+For detail on potential health affects, see the link at: http://www.who.int/media.

-The primary forms of Arsenic in water are Arsenic III and Arsenic V. Many arsenic removal media have a low capacity for removing Arsenic III from the water, therefore converting it to Arsenic V (which is easier to remove) is a common approach.
-Determining the ratio of Arsenic III versus Arsenic V in water is critical as this will allow the design and implementation of a water treatment system that will effectively remove it.
-There are methods to oxidize the Arsenic III and convert it to Arsenic V for ease of removal.
-Not all towns have detected arsenic in water, however, there are pockets found in Pelham which increases the importance of proper testing, follow-up, etc.
+The primary forms of Arsenic in water are AS III and AS V. Many removal media have a low capacity for removing AS III from the water, therefore converting it to AS V (which is easier to remove) is a common approach.
+Determining the ratio of AS III versus AS V in water is critical as this will allow the design and implementation of a water treatment system that will effectively remove it.
+There are methods to oxidize the AS III and convert it to AS V for ease of removal.

 WATER TEST & ANALYSIS